-You can now borrow books from Kindle.
+You can now borrow an unlimited number of books from Kindle.
 It's a good way to see if you like a writer's style.

 A lot of people like to drink wine.
 They savor it.
 They know the good stuff from the trashy stuff.
 I appluad them.
 I also wonder if they ever think about bird crap.
 Yea, bird crap.
 Birds bomb anything outdoors with caca.
 I know that the grapes are washed first but have you ever washed bird droppings off your car?